vst/xdbi/README.md

 > **Note** that this package is not on CRAN yet.
 Therefore, we will
 > install straight from GitHub.

+Install `devtools` package if you don't have it installed yet:

     install.packages("devtools")

 Install from github using the `develop` branch as there are currently